Q: What is your approach to pursuing such dramatic gains, and how do you know it won’t conflict with our existing methodologies?

 Q: How do we mitigate the risk of disagreeing on whether the 30 percent really was achieved at the end of the 30 days?

 A: A good baseline goes a long way here.
 If possible, we will also want to try and find some type of “absolute” metric that clearly demonstrates an “apples-to-apples” comparison.
-For example, one client began to use more granular task breakdowns, which gave the appearance of a lot more tasks getting done.
-But how much of the gain in throughput was due to this additional granularity, and how much was due to genuine performance improvement?
+For example, one client began to use more granular task breakdowns, making it hard to know how much of the gain in throughput was due to this additional granularity, and how much was due to genuine speed improvement.
 As a software-development team, they agreed that the volume of release notes would be a credible absolute productivity metric for their team, so we simply measured how much the volume of release notes went up.

 Further, I designed and priced this guarantee at a modest enough price point to make it as unlikely as possible that either party would ever find it worthwhile to pursue any type of legal action.